 The apple doesn’t fall far from the tree in Blue Sky Studios’ recreation of Charles Schulz’ often depressed, even aching comic strip Peanuts.
 The most disarming particular of The Peanuts Movie is its probing, even granular air of defiant melancholy, with dispirited grayness infused into even the most cloud-penetrating rays of light.
 In relation to the normative mainstream fare, The Peanuts Movie exists in a state of defiant anti-bliss, reprimanding the sonorous, “more is more” sensibility of most animated films, which all seem to cotton to the need to convince audiences that the world is one step closer to ending with every near-apocalyptic frame.
-In comparison to those digital-age sugar rushes, The Peanuts Movie has an analog spirit; it’s lighter, more intimate, and as a not-so-paradoxical corollary, more world-challenging in its own way.
-With a script by Cornelius Uliano and Brian and Craig Schulz (son and grandson of Charles), this is among the least egotistical and “busy” mainstream animated films of the decade.
+In comparison to those digital-age sugar rushes, The Peanuts Movie has an analog soul; it’s lighter, more intimate, and as a not-so-paradoxical corollary, more world-challenging in its own way.
+With a script by Cornelius Uliano and Brian and Craig Schulz (son and grandson of Charles), this is among the least “busy” mainstream animated films of the decade.
 That it is also among the handful of computer 3D animated films in the past decade with an interest in how to warp and disrupt the computer-animated aesthetic in adventurous new ways, relying on it as a fount of possibility rather than a circumstance dictated by marketing needs, is just the icing on the cake.

 Most animated features – especially American ones – expend all of their energy whooping and hollering and tympanically raising a racket while also throttling their narratives with sudden-onset, last-act layers of ersatz drama (all pitched at the world-ending, maxi-packed level the comedy and adventure are).
 In comparison, The Peanuts Movie chooses to take low-slung melancholy out for a walk over the long-haul, rather than doubling-down on the orchestra and the canted frames at the last minute to enhance the drama; it earns the drama, rather than forcing it.
 The specter of Schulz lingers not only in the film’s narrative and its animation, but its tone.
 With Charlie Brown head over heels for the new red haired girl in town, the structure of the piece is zippy and yet serene, with Brown’s attempts to woo her or convince her of his childlike might continuously trounced and scorched by accidents of circumstance that most animated films – most films of any variety – are afraid to entangle themselves in.
 This is a wry film, not really a funny one, but it isn’t usually trying to be.